pixmoving-moveit/learning_based_vehicle_calibration/README.md

 We will train 5 different models according to the steering range.
 The inputs of the neural network model are velocity and throttling command, and the output is the acceleration.

-Like before, we chose the LogSigmoid activation function, mean square error as the cost function and Adam optimizer, all in Pytorch.
+Like before, we chose the ReLu activation function, mean square error as the cost function and Adam optimizer, all in Pytorch.

-To start the training stage, visualize the model and save the calibration table in csv format, launch the following script (make sure to read the right csv file):
+To start the training stage, visualize the models and save the calibration tables in csv format, we can launch:

 ```
-python3 neural_network_steer.py
+ros2 launch learning_based_vehicle_calibration neural_network_steering_launch.py
 ```

 As stated above, you need to train 5 different models, so you will obtain 5 different calibration tables, according to the steering range.